 - Start by picking out a space which gets a lot of natural light so that you don’t feel drowsy during the day

 - Setup a work desk that makes with a comfortable top and drawers for added functionality.
-I personally really like this work desk by Urban Ladder — Terry Study Table.
-Its clean, it has a minimalist look, it gives easy access to wires without making a big mess, and most importantly, its pretty economical
+I recently bought the Hemnes Work Desk from Ikea.
+Its pretty sleek, has a minimalist look, and gives easy access to wires without making a big mess.
+Most importantly, its economical.

 - Choose an ergonomic chair.
 The right chair will make all the difference too.
 If you have severe chronic neck pain issues like me, then you should be extra careful about picking a chair.
 Its better to get an office chair like this which also gives you a good neck support